skomorox/react-three-nephilim/README.md

-# react-three-composition
+# react-three-nephilim
-Composition is a React framework for Three.js allowing you to easily create sophisticated animated scenes.
+Nephilim is a React framework for Three.js allowing you to easily create sophisticated animated scenes.
-Composition introducing Scene-Controller concept, where instead of regular Views, navigation is carried out between Scenes in 3D space.
+Nephilim introducing Scene-Controller concept, where instead of regular Views, navigation is carried out between Scenes in 3D space.
-The idea is that global THREE.Scene consists of several Composition Scenes (THREE.Group) - "Views", and Compostion carries out "routing" between them - moves currently active Scene behind the scenes and brings another Scene to front.
+The idea is that global THREE.Scene consists of several Scenes (THREE.Group) - "Views", and Nephilim carries out "routing" between them - moves currently active Scene behind the scenes and brings another Scene to front.
-This allows to achieve results that could be checked out <a href="http://skomorox.herokuapp.com">here</a>.
+This allows to achieve results that could be checked out <a href="http://nephilim.herokuapp.com">here</a>.

-Composition includes following features:
+Nephilim includes following features:
 - Intuitive React Components;
-- Adds Scene-Controller structure to application powered by three.js;
+- Adds Scene-Controller structure to application powered by Three.js;
 - Mixed GL and HTML scenes powered by WebGlRenderer and CSS3DRenderer;
 - Animated actions, several types of motions (random/static position, rotation, scale, mouse tracking, morph);
 - Several types of composition of GL and/or HTML objects within a container;